gsudre/lab_notes/105-addressing_h2r_change_reviewers.md

 0.3155604 0.6589060
 ```

+Didn't work for all of them, and wilcox didn't help either.

 ## Testing AD/RD variable normality

 Let's run some test of normality in our AD/RD variables like ENIGMA: